 348,800 in Nepal, all users.
 326,000 (2011 census), increasing.
 22,800 (2011 census).
 12,000 monolinguals.
 Ethnic population: 523,000 (2011 census).
 Total users in all countries: 381,800 (as L1: 359,000; as L2: 22,800).

 Dhawalagiri zone: Parbat district; Gandaki zone: west Gorkha, Kaski, Lamjung, Tanahu, and Syangja districts; possibly Manang district.

 6b (Threatened).
 Language of recognized indigenous nationality: Gurung.

 Central dialect of Gurung.
 Related to Thakali [ths].

 SOV; postpositions; genitives, adjectives, relative clauses precede noun heads; numerals after noun heads; noun head final; no noun classes or genders; content q-word in situ; rising intonation marks bipolar questions; one negative prefix on verbs; up to 2 suffixes; clause constituents indicated by case-marking; case of noun phrases is indicated by postpositions; no subject or object referencing in verbs; split ergative system according to tense; causatives; benefactives; aspect; no passives or voice; 24 consonant and 5 vowel phonemes; CV, CCV, CCCV; tonal: voice quality or register is part of the tone system.

 Children and young people use Gurung less frequently than those who are older.
 Passed down only a little from generation to generation (2002 UNESCO).
-Home; mixed use: Friends, religion, work.
+Home; mixed use: Friends, religion, work, education.
 Some use among all ages.
 Positive attitudes.
-Also use Nepali [npi].
-School graduates speak some English [eng].
+Also use Lhomi [lhm], Nepali [npi].
+Also use English [eng], especially by high school graduates.